pypy/pypy/pypy/doc/faq.rst

 Do I have to rewrite my programs in RPython?
 --------------------------------------------

 No.  And you shouldn't try.
+First and foremost, RPython is a language that is designed to write interpreters in.
+It is a restricted subset of Python.
+If you program is not an interpreter but tries to do "real things", like use *any* part of the standard Python library or *any* 3rd-party library, then it is not RPython to start with.
+You should only look at RPython if you try to `write your own interpreter`__.

+.. __: `how do I compile my own interpreters`_

-PyPy always runs your code in its own interpreter, which is a full and compliant Python 2.7 interpreter.
-RPython is only the language in which parts of PyPy itself are written and extension modules for it.
-Not only is it not necessary for you to rewrite your code in RPython, it probably won't give you any speed improvements if you try.
+If your goal is to speed up Python code, then look at the regular PyPy, which is a full and compliant Python 2.7 interpreter (which happens to be written in RPython).
+Not only is it not necessary for you to rewrite your code in RPython, it might not give you any speed improvements even if you manage to.

+Yes, it is possible with enough effort to compile small self-contained pieces of RPython code doing a few performance-sensitive things.
+But this case is not interesting for us.
+If you needed to rewrite the code in RPython, you could as well have rewritten it in C for example.
+The latter is a much more supported, much more documented language `:-)`

 ---------------------------------------------------
 Which backends are there for the RPython toolchain?